-Thank you, Colin.
-Starting with your last reference to the energy market, I actually referenced the sale that we did in North Dakota and Wyoming during the quarter, which indicates that we're seeing early signs of market acceptance that it's now time to convert assets into cash and we're benefiting from that.
-I say it's early because there's still choppy planning and decision-making going on in that supply chain, but we are well positioned to serve our clients as they make the decision to move forward with asset sales.
-We've got a lot in the pipeline.
-It is a question of when market clearing prices are embraced by the community of energy supply chain customers, but we do see the improvement in activity in that vertical.
+So, thank you, Colin.
+Starting with your last reference to the energy market, I actually referenced the sale that we did in North Dakota and Wyoming during the quarter which indicates that we're seeing early signs of market acceptance that it's now time to convert assets into cash, and we're benefiting from that.
+I'd say it's early, because they 're still choppy - planning and decision making going on in that supply chain.
+But, we are well positioned to serve our clients as they make the decision to move forward with asset sales.
+We've got a lot in the pipeline, it's just a question of when market clearing prices are embraced by the community of energy supply chain customers.
+But, we do see the improvement in activity in that vertical.

-In terms of retail supply chain client expansion, we have long believed that one stop convenience is important for our clients.
-Not only do they want to access sales channels, but they also want us to handle pre and post-sale logistics, give them data to help make decisions on the right channel to sell their assets in.
-So a lot of the data driven business logic on what's the right disposition channel, what's the right time of the season to be selling, how to sell, do they upgrade and refurbish items before they bring them to market, driving all of that business logic is part of our service offering and that's helping us grow with large big-box retailers and, increasingly, the manufacturers who supply them.

-I think on the manufacturing side, these clients are seeking to exit after-sales support and that gives us an opportunity to leverage our facilities, return to management processes and our sales channels to sustain that, and I think that's a long runway for us to continue to grow.
+In terms of retail supply chain client expansion, we have long believed that one -stop convenience is important for our clients.
+Not only did they want to access sales channels but they also want us to handle pre and post -sale logistics, give them data to help make decisions on the right channel to sell their assets in.
+So, a lot of the data -driven business logic on what's the right disposition channel, what's the right time of the season to be selling, how to sell, do they upgrade and refurbish items before they bring to market.
+We're driving all of that business logic as part of our service offering and that's helping us grow with large big-box retailers and increasingly, the manufacturers who supply them.
+I think on the manufacturing side; these clients are seeing to exit after sales support.
+And that gives us an opportunity to leverage our facilities, return to management processes and our sales channels to sustain that.
+I think that's a long runway for us to continue to grow.

-Omnichannel is the big theme with everybody in retail and clients will tell you that returns are a necessary cost of doing business and in the online world, returns are sharply higher than traditional brick and mortar retail.
-So that positions us well to help clients outsource the things that are complex and focus on their focus of client satisfaction, having great products, full margin products in their channels.
-So we think that's a long-term trend.
+Omni channel is a big theme with everybody in retail.
+And clients will tell you that returns are a necessary cost of doing business.
+And in the online world, returns are sharply higher than traditional brick-and-mortar retail.
+So, that positions us well to help clients outsource the things that are complex and focus on their - their focus of client satisfaction, having great products, full margin products in their channels.
+So, we think that's a long-term trend.

-Relative to margins in the current quarter, we did benefit from a number of high margin activities during the quarter.
-We have industrial clients that executed large scale, high value projects such as plant closings that are very profitable for us.
-We currently don't see that re-occurring in the following quarter.

-However, the long-term goal is deepening and widening our pipeline of very large capital-intensive companies that are always going to be bringing high value assets to market.
+Relative to margins in the quarter, we did benefit from a number of high -margin activities during the quarter.
+We have industrial clients that executed large scale, high-value projects such as plant closing that are very profitable for us.
+We currently don't see that reoccurring in the following quarter.
+However, the long -term goal is deepening and widening our pipeline of very large capital-intensive companies that are always going to be bringing high-value assets to market.
 It's just that we don't have the type of visibility that I'm sure everyone would want in terms of when these large projects hit and unlock EBITDA growth.